act-rules/act-rules.github.io/_rules/explicit-SVG-image-has-name-7d6734.md

 #### Failed example 4

-The `<circle>` elements have an explicit role of `graphics-symbol` but do not have accessible names.
+The `<circle>` element has an explicit role of `graphics-symbol` but does not have an accessible name.

 ```html
 <p>How many circles are there?</p>